Shopify/statsd-instrument/README.md

 StatsD.increment('GoogleBase.insert')
 # you can also specify how much to increment the key by
 StatsD.increment('GoogleBase.insert', 10)
+# you can also specify a sample rate, so only 1/10 of events
+# actually get to statsd.
+Useful for very high volume data
+StatsD.increment('GoogleBase.insert', 1, 0.1)
 ```

 Again it's more common to use the metaprogramming methods.

 ## Metaprogramming Methods